Buy Self-help legal documents

 But to be protected, the transfer of the assets to the trust must not be seen to have been carried out to defeat creditors.
-These gifts to the trust can be challenged if they are made within two years of bankruptcy and claimed back by the Official Assignee under the INSOLVENCY ACT 1967.
+These gifts to the trust can be challenged if they are made within two years of bankruptcy and claimed back by the Official Assignee under the NZ INSOLVENCY ACT 2006.

-The PROPERTY LAW ACT 1952 also allows creditors to apply for a transfer of property to be declared invalid if it was transferred with the intention of defrauding creditors.
+The NZ PROPERTY LAW ACT 2007 also allows creditors to apply for a transfer of property to be declared invalid if it was transferred with the intention of defrauding creditors.
 The transfer could certainly be set aside if it could be proved that when you set up the trust you were insolvent or a creditor was pursuing a major claim against you.

 If your assets are transferred into a trust during your lifetime, those assets will not be subject to claims after your death from family members or others whom you do not wish to share in those assets.

 Claims of this kind can be made under the FAMILY PROTECTION ACT 1955 and the LAW REFORM (TESTAMENTARY PROMISES) ACT 1949: see How to contest a will.